valgaze/dashboard/src/components/sortable-grid-header/README.md

   `SortableGridHeader`.

 ## `SortableGridHeaderItem` Component Props
-- `width: Number` - an integer that is added to the `flex` property on the header, which means that a larger number will produce a larger cell.
-For example, `[{width: 1, ...}, {width: 2}]` would produce a row with two headers, where the first takes up 1/3 of the space and the second takes up 2/3 of the space.
 - `children: ReactElement` - the label for the column.
 - `active: Boolean` - indicates whether the given column is active (ie, is the primary member used for sorting)